davenquinn/xenoliths/paper/text/figure-captions.md

 cessation in the Neogene.
 The youngest of these scenarios corresponds to the likely thermal evolution of a Monterey Plate stalled slab.
-The older models shown in panel B are included for completeness, though none of these can be linked to geologic features of the margin as well as the Cretaceous underplating and Monterey plate scenarios.
+The models with subduction times >30 Ma are included for completeness, though none of these can be linked to geologic features of the margin as well as the Cretaceous underplating and Monterey plate scenarios.